PEP 751 – A file format to record Python dependencies for installation reproducibility

 Reference Implementation

-A proof-of-concept implementing most of this PEP for wheels can be found at https://github.com/brettcannon/mousebender/tree/pep .
+A proof-of-concept implementing most of this PEP for various versions of this PEP can be found at https://github.com/brettcannon/mousebender/tree/pep .
+While the various implementations have not matched the exact format of this PEP, the general semantic requirements have been implemented before.

 Rejected Ideas